connorlbark/go-search/README.md

 ```

 Pre-made State environments:
-- Bucharest: From the 3rd Edition of
+- `bucharest`: From the 3rd Edition of
 AI: A Modern Approach by Stuart J.
 Russell and Peter Norvig